-The shots are shot in stunning (or terrifying) landscapes throughout the air and are commented by a narrator.
-In addition beautiful music was composed by Armand Amar.
-The composer has used many different musicians from different nations, including the wonderful singer Gombodorj Byambajarga, the Mongolian singer Enkhajargal Dandarvaanchig, as well as drummers from Shanghai and the Budapest Symphony Orchestra from Hungary.
+The shots are shot in stunning (or terrifying) landscapes throughout the air and are commented on by a narrator.
+In addition, beautiful music was composed by Armand Amar.
+The composer has used many musicians from different nations, including the wonderful singer Gombodorj Byambajarga, the Mongolian singer Enkhajargal Dandarvaanchig, drummers from Shanghai, and the Budapest Symphony Orchestra from Hungary.

 Dubai has endless sun, but no solar panels.

 The film is designed to get viewers to write about it, make their governments turn around, and raise awareness of the topic.
-Even compared to other films on this topic, HOME is the most impressive movie I’ve seen so far.
+Even compared to other films on this topic, HOME is the most impressive documentary I’ve seen.

-The film provides hard facts and frightening images that will scare even educated and well-informed people, and at times I felt like I was in Matrix, after Neo took the red pill.
-But there are also images of stunning beauty, which give reason to preserve our earth.
+The film provides facts and frightening images that will scare even educated and well-informed people.
+It has on the other side images of stunning beauty, which give reason to preserve our earth.